 To simply say it's a matter of the heart is an oversimplification.

-And you can look at the the numbers of gun deaths in the United States on the on uh on the United States, the continuous United States, look to the number of gun gates, gun deaths in Hawaii, where the states are not connected, where you can't just run across the border with a gun that you purchased at a gun show and sell it in Hawaii, where you have to jump on a plane.
+Look at the number of gun deaths in Hawaii, where the states are not connected, where you can't just run across the border with a gun that you purchased at a gun show and sell it in Hawaii, where you have to jump on a plane.

 There's a vast difference between the two because you cannot disconnect one state from another.

-Wait a minute, get somebody else in here.
+Just let somebody else in here.

-This is the Charles Adams show.
+This isn't the Charles Adams show.

-That's the John Hannity show.
+That's the John Hennedy show.

 No, go ahead, Pastor.